-'''

-xfsdump -f /dev/tape -1 2 -L week_3 /usr
+xfsdump -f /dev/tape -l 2 -L week\3 /usr

-'''

-For information on the proper procedure for restoring incremental dumps, see "Performing Cumulative Restores with xfsrestore" on page 60.
+For information on the proper procedure for restoring incremental dumps, see"Performing Cumulative Restores with xfsrestore" on page 60.

 Performing a Resumed Dump

 You can interrupt a dump session and resume it later.
 To interrupt a dump session, type the interrupt character (typically <CTRL-C>).
 You receive a list of options that allow you to interrupt the session, change verbosity level, or resume the session.